-37 Fort Wadsworth Historic District
+Fort Wadsworth Historic District

-38 The NED plan will have no direct impact to the Fort Wadsworth Historic District.

-39 Fort Wadsworth sits on a high promontory with great vistas to the north and east, towards the

-40 Narrows and Lower Bay, and was located there to protect the entryway to New York Harbor.

-41 These views are cited as contributing to the historic district's NRHP eligibility.
-The LOP, which

-- 42 ties into high ground immediately south of Fort Wadsworth, is not within the historic viewshed - 43 of the Fort (for plans, please see Appendix A, Sheet C-110; for photographs, see Appendix G,

-USACE Consultation Letter to NPS, dated 8 May 2015, Attachment 1).
-There will be a partial 1 2 obstruction of the view from the southeast corner of the property at the bend on the USS North Carolina/Avers Road where the seawall ties in to high ground near the Drury Avenue Extension.
-3 The view to the beach is already obstructed here by the existing boardwalk and modern 4 5 apartment buildings adjacent to the historic district.
-The seawall and tie-off, the top of which would be five feet higher than the current boardwalk would further obscure this view, however, 6 the view here is largely the viewshed from the modern housing constructed within the historic 7 8 district.
+- 37 The NED plan will have no direct impact to the Fort Wadsworth Historic District. - Fort Wadsworth sits on a high promontory with great vistas to the north and east, towards the - Narrows and Lower Bay, and was located there to protect the entryway to New York Harbor. - 40 These views are cited as contributing to the historic district's NRHP eligibility.
+The LOP, which - 41 ties into high ground immediately south of Fort Wadsworth, is not within the historic viewshed of - 42 the Fort (for plans, please see Appendix A, Sheet C-110; for photographs, see Appendix G, - 43 USACE Consultation Letter to NPS, dated 8 May 2015, Attachment 1).
+There will be a partial obstruction of the view from the southeast corner of the property at the bend on the USS North Carolina/Ayers Road where the seawall ties in to high ground near the Drury Avenue Extension.
+The view to the beach is already obstructed here by the existing boardwalk and modern apartment buildings adjacent to the historic district.
+The seawall and tie-off, the top of which would be five feet higher than the current boardwalk would further obscure this view, however, the view here is largely the viewshed from the modern housing constructed within the historic district.
 Batteries Ayers and Richmond, the contributing resources closest to the LOP and those that are oriented towards the south rather than the Narrows, are located on high ground.
-Views 9 from them along the beach are largely obscured by modern intrusions.
-The view out to sea from 10 these defenses remains obscured only by trees growing on the embankments of the batteries 11 themselves.
-Views from higher ground and from the historic defenses that are oriented towards 12 the south shore would not be impacted by the seawall construction as the views to the beach are 13 14 already obscured by the modern housing within the historic district.
-The seawall within the viewshed of modern housing located within the historic district would not have an adverse effect 15 16 on the historic district.
+Views from them along the beach are largely obscured by modern intrusions.
+The view out to sea from these defenses remains obscured only by trees growing on the embankments of the batteries themselves.
+Views from higher ground and from the historic defenses that are oriented towards the south shore would not be impacted by the seawall construction as the views to the beach are already obscured by the modern housing within the historic district.
+The seawall within the viewshed of modern housing located within the historic district would not have an adverse effect on the historic district.
 None of the viewsheds associated with the district's contributing historic resources would be adversely affected by construction of the proposed alignment.
-17

-19 Miller Army Airfield Historic District
+Miller Field Army Airfield Historic District

-The three alternatives proposed for the LOP at Miller Field, seaward (the NED Plan), landward or through Hangar 38, would all have varying adverse effects on the NRHP-listed Miller Army Airfield Historic District (see Appendix A for plan sheets of the NED Plan and the subalternatives).
+The three alternatives proposed for the LOP at Miller Field, seaward (the NED Plan), landward or through Hangar 38, would all have varying adverse effects on the NRHP-listed Miller Field Army Airfield Historic District (see Appendix A for plan sheets of the NED Plan and the subalternatives).
 The USACE would continue to work with the NPS and NY SHPO to minimize and/or mitigate for impacts to the historic district.
-The USACE would also evaluate the NRHPeligibility of the 1943 fire control tower as there has been no determination of eligibility for this structure.
+The USACE would also evaluate the NRHP-eligibility of the 1943 fire control tower as there has been no determination of eligibility for this structure.
+Operation and maintenance of Miller Field will be an NPS requirement.

-29 NED Plan (Seaward)
+NED Plan (Seaward)

-The LOP constructed seaward of the Miller Army Airfield Historic District would be immediately adjacent to, as well as cut through a portion of, the historic district [Figures 4-6, 4-6(a), 4-7 and 4-7(a)].
+The LOP constructed seaward of the Miller Field Army Airfield Historic District would be immediately adjacent to, as well as cut through a portion of, the historic district [Figures 4-6, 4-6(a), 4-7 and 4-7(a)].
 The seaward alignment would however protect the district from future coastal storm damage.